-Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability (Pension liability-Nil) Refer to Note 42.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability (Pension liability-£36m) Refer to Note 42.
 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Local Government Pension Scheme, administered by Leicestershire County Council with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
 The actuaries have advised that a 0.1% decrease in the Real Discount Rate would mean a 2.0% increase to the employers liability amounting to approximately £30m.
 A 0.1% increase in the Pension Increase rate (CPI) would mean a 2.0% increase to the employers' liability amounting to £27m.
 A 0.1% increase in the projected rate of salary increase would lead to an increased liability of 0.2% or £3m.
 A 1 year increase in life expectancy would mean an increase to the employers' liability of 4% or £67m.
+The calculations undertaken by the actuary imply that, in accordance with accounting standards, the net asset on the pension fund is unlikely to be realisable.
+Therefore this amount has not been recognised in the accounts.
+If this assessment changes, the Council's balance sheet would show a net asset of £38m instead of the net liability of £36m on the LGPS Fund.